Rock Machine MC criminal allegations and incidents: Manitoba

 In early November 2011, the Rock Machine or Vendettas bombed a house belonging to a member of the Hells Angels.
 The explosive used was crude and homemade, little damage was caused.
 On the same day, a Redlined member was assaulted, the court documents stated he refused medical treatment.

+In December 2011, after the Hells Angels business on Logan Avenue had been repaired it was subject to attack by the Rock Machine for a third time, causing more damage.

 By this point the conflict had mostly ceased, the Rock Machine was able to boost its profits and focus on expansion.
 It was later revealed during court processes, that the Manitoba Rock Machine had a large amount of their drugs supplied to them by the Montreal chapter.
 It was stated by RCMP Sgt.
-Travis Charlton, "They were getting several kilos of cocaine a month into Winnipeg and that was being distributed from the patch members down to their friends and associates who were selling it at the ounce level and smaller," He added the investigation revealed a good chunk of drugs were coming from Quebec, "from the Rock Machine members in the Montreal area."
+Travis Charlton, "They were getting several kilos of cocaine a month into Winnipeg and that was being distributed from the patch members down to their friends and associates who were selling it at the ounce level and smaller", He added the investigation revealed a good chunk of drugs were coming from Quebec, "from the Rock Machine members in the Montreal area."

 These events resulted in the Rock Machine sending reinforcements to consolidate the advantage they had gained, this included members of another RMMC created support club, the SS Elite Motorcycle Club (which has chapters in Ontario and Quebec).
 It is described by a Rock Machine spokesperson as a "strike force with rules and mentality modeled after the Waffen SS created to protect the Third Reich."
 As a support club it is tasked with providing security and manpower, support, enforcement and logistics to any Rock Machine MC chapter.
 The SS Elite MC reports to the Mother chapter in Quebec but is also required to support local chapters across the country.
 For those that complete this task for the duration of the probationary period, they will receive request to become members of the Rock Machine Motorcycle Club.
 During this period the Rock Machine Manitoba signed an alliance with the Outlaws Motorcycle Club Manitoba chapters.
 In March 2012, high-ranking Rock Machine members from Manitoba, British Columbia and Ontario are reported to have traveled to Montreal to meet with Quebec-based members.